CaptPenguin/CaptPenguin/README.md

-- 👋 Hi, I’m @CaptPenguin I recently created along with my friend an app called to TutorHub please check it out in my contributions.
+- 👋 Hi, I’m @CaptPenguin I recently just graduated LSU with a computer science degree in software engineering.
 - 👀 I’m interested in getting a engineering/programming internship in order to better understand basically everything about computer science.
 - 🌱 I’m currently learning java, javascript, eventually C++, and computer science overall at Louisiana State University.
 - 💞️ I’m looking to collaborate on software development programs with other students like me who are just interested in learning programming.